 New Zealand’s railway network was a common carrier in 1920.
 It carried all passengers and goods offering.
 The problem was, on most rural lines, trains were slow “mixed” services: they carried passengers and goods together, with lengthy shunting at stations along the way.
 The rise of the motorcar meant that rail retreated from the countryside.
 But this did not need to mean the demise of most of the network: during the 1940s, the intercity and long-distance network reached its maximum extent.
 Buller, Gisborne, and Marlborough, for so long isolated from the nation, now enjoyed rail connections to major cities.

 New Zealand had an extensive regional passenger rail network until 1967, and even in the early 1990s it seemed that revival was more likely than demise.
-But the attitudes that have doomed passenger rail emerged much earlier: as early as the 1930s, railway officials committed to road transport.
+But the attitudes that doomed passenger rail emerged much earlier: as early as the 1930s, railway officials committed to road transport.
 NZ Railways competed with itself, operating rival road and rail services.
-Investment in new rollingstock was insufficient or inadequate, and the failure to buy enough new trains was taken from the 1970s as a good enough reason to cancel services permanently—cancellation was portrayed as inevitable, even though it was the fault of bad decisions.
+Investment in new rollingstock was insufficient or inadequate, and the failure to buy enough new trains was taken from the 1970s as a good enough reason to cancel services permanently—cancellation was portrayed as inevitable, even though it was the outcome of bad decisions.
 Rail retreated entirely from rural communities; Christchurch and Dunedin lost their suburban networks; most long-distance trains ended.